ajcrabill/slrp-org/instrument/index.md

 &#9723; The RLT self-evaluates using this SLRP instrument at least quarterly, preferably monthly.<br/><br/>

-&#9723; RLT members included students in at least one of the Student-Led Restorative Practice trainings during the previous 12 month period.
+&#9723; RLT members included students in at least one of the Student Led Restorative Practice trainings during the previous 12 month period.
 <br/><br/>

   </td>